kipbabbitt/Mod_1_Challenge/README.md

 # Horiseon-Code-Refactor

 Horiseon Code refractor is a refactor of an exsisting webpage for a marketing agency.
-This project refactors the existing codebase and updates it to follow semanntic structures.
+This project refactors the existing codebase and updates it to follow semanntic structures and alt identifiers.

 ## Tech Stack